BradDorney/Patcher/README.md

 * Redirect specific function call instructions (`HookCall`)
 * Insert instruction-level hooks, with read/write access to registers and the ability to change control flow, with normal C++ code (`LowLevelHook`)
 * Edit the module's exports, redirecting them for subsequently-loaded importing modules (`EditExports`)
-* Redirect all fixed references to a global variable/object/function (`ReplaceStaticReferences`)
+* Redirect all fixed references to a global variable/object/function (`HookRelocations`)
 * Overwrite and later restore arbitrary bytes, and both POD and non-POD typed data (`Write<T>`, `WriteBytes`, `WriteNop`)
 * Convert capturing lambdas and functors to plain function pointers of any calling convention (`CdeclFunctor`, `StdcallFunctor`, `ThiscallFunctor`, etc.)